rgiovani/data-search/readme.md

 ```
 - note that the search did not find 'fu' because 'fu' is a word that is not considered to be similar to any tag in my array of objects.
 - It is a word that does not fit the tolerance of the values of 'max' or between 'min' and 'max' in relation to the tags of each object.
-- In order to capture it, we can increase the 'min' value by bringing 'min' close to the 'max' and decreasing the search tolerance for wrong words.
+- In order to capture it, we can increase the 'min' value by bringing 'min' close to the 'max' and increasing the search tolerance for wrong words.

 > Code:
 ```